 The new trailhead is located 7km up Rossiter Creek FSR.
-All of the junctions are marked except at 3.5km where you should fork left.
+All of the junctions are marked except at 2.4km where you should fork left.
 The road is in good condition, passable with a 2WD low clearance vehicle, with a few low waterbars that you can mostly drive around.

 Why the new trailhead?
-The old one is tucked away behind kilometres of deteriorating FSR.
+The old one is tucked away behind kilometres of deteriorating FSR and crosses sections of private land.
 And the first part of this hike is aimed at the original trailhead.
 Ah, if only…

 Hike to the Old Trailhead